Edward Odeh, Band Director

 Tiffany Ye, Assistant Band Director

 Tiffany Ye is a native of Sugar Land, Texas, and a proud product of Fort Bend ISD.
-She is thrilled to be back on her old stomping grounds as she enters her second year teaching at Dulles Middle School!
+She is thrilled to be back on her old stomping grounds as she enters her third year teaching at Dulles Middle School!
 Ms. Ye teaches the Symphonic Band, Concert Band, beginning woodwind classes, and assists with the Honor Band.

 Her love of music and ambition to become a band director began at Fort Settlement Middle School.
 She graduated from Clements High School, then went on to Stephen F. Austin State University, where she received her Bachelor of Music Education in 2014 and graduated magna cum laude.
 While at SFA, she was a member of the Wind Ensemble, Orchestra of the Pines, and the Lumberjack Marching Band.